alexisnsns/DCAbot/readme.md

-DeFi DCA Script
+DeFi DCA tool

-Swap USDC from a Fluid/Morpho vault into multiple tokens with a custom ratio (e.g., 60% rETH, 40% AAVE) using Paraswap.
+Automatically withdraw + swap USDC from a Fluid/Morpho vault into multiple tokens with a custom ratio (e.g., 60% rETH, 40% AAVE) using Paraswap.

 Automatic allowance check & approval